Encounters & NPCs

 When creating an encounter, firstly write down the objective in its simplest form.
 Things like "bring the two sides to peace", "sneak in and retrieve the item", "kill the monster" or "stop the illegal activity" all work well.
 There's a clear, simple aim to be achieved, and obvious conditions for success, partial success and failure.

-As for pitching the difficulty, because TIS has no concept of an overall level, instead watch how the party are doing, and set it as something appropriately challenging given how they're dealing with what they're facing.
+As for pitching the difficulty, because Triumvene has no concept of an overall level, instead watch how the party are doing, and set it as something appropriately challenging given how they're dealing with what they're facing.

 Rewarding the Players